Botmasher/open-source-pots/atom/repo-notes-atom-atom.md

   - `start.js` opens `atom-application.js`:
     - imports the electron app
     - imports a path
+    - later in one method there's a same-dir import: Win `squirrel-update`, which in turn imports from `spawner`
     - defines a `start` function that:
       - adds exception and rejection handling listeners
       - parses the command line args